Miriam Lord: No room at the Leinster House inn for former TDs and senators

 Christmas visits off the menu as Oireachtas restaurant only open to serving members

-Sinn Féin TD Aengus Ó Snodaigh: like something out of a Le Carré novel.
+Sinn Féin TD Aengus Ó Snodaigh: like something out of Le Carré.
 Photograph: Gareth Chaney/Collins

 This time of year, things usually go a bit mad around Leinster House.
 Political parties throw parties, the restaurant is heaving, the bar gets busy and everyone is in better form.